radishland/radish/README.md

 This formula generalizes the previous one since $\mathrm{state}$ is an effect with get and set operations and data loading also is an effect, with a load operation.
 So this approach is at least as expressive as the traditional approach.
 But it also captures server operations like validation, request handling, db queries etc. as well as build operations, io handling etc; all of which are effects.

-Radish is designed around this vision and provides a model for it both on the backend with a complete [effect system](#effect-system), as well as on the frontend, with [scoped handler registries](#scoped-handler-registry).
+Radish is designed around this vision and provides a model on the backend with a complete [effect system](#effect-system), and on the frontend with [scoped handler registries](#scoped-handler-registry).

 ### Modeling effects for the web

-The formula $\mathrm{Fullstack} = \mathrm{handle\ effects}$ can be modelled idiomatically in the different environments where our applications run
+The formula $\mathrm{Fullstack} = \mathrm{handle\ effects}$ can be modelled in the different environments where our applications run

 #### Effects on the server

 Event bubbling is a concept specific to the DOM.
-So the event / listeners model is not helpful on the server as there is no bubbling of events in JS backend runtimes like Deno.
+There is no bubbling of events in JS backend runtimes like Deno, so the event/listeners model is not helpful on the server.

-Instead Radish implements a complete [effect system](#effect-system) on the backend.
+Instead, Radish implements a complete [effect system](#effect-system) on the backend.
 This has many advantages for our apps in particular in terms of extendability which, as a bonus, yields us a powerful [plugin API](#plugin-api).
 In fact, all built-in effect handlers are plugins.

 #### Effects in the browser

-In the browser we can leverage the DOM event model with its bubbling behavior to model effects.
-Radish introduces the concept of [scoped handler registries](#scoped-handler-registry) which are custom elements in charge of handling effects like declarative directives.
+In the browser, we can leverage the DOM event model with its bubbling behavior to model effects.
+Radish introduces [scoped handler registries](#scoped-handler-registry), custom elements in charge of handling effects like declarative directives.

 In HTML, the handling of effects with scoped handler registries is isomorphic to the try-catch construct we are familiar with in JS: we apply a handler by *wrapping* it around a subtree